 about

 Knitwear design and tattooing are the two practices closest to me.
-Both require patience, precision, and a deep understanding of process—qualities that continue to shape how I approach all of my work.
-In a predominantly digital world, I’m drawn to physical forms of making as a way to slow down, work with intention, and return to a sense of simplicity.
+Both require patience and precision, qualities that continue to shape how I approach all of my work.
+In a predominantly digital world, I’m drawn to physical forms of making as a way to slow down and work with intention.

 Tattoo of cherries with a cherry stem and leaf on a person's forearm